rovaughn/platform-docs/platform/manual/graphql-tutorial/access-control.rst

 Go to the API-Explorer section in the API-Console and choose ``GraphQL`` in the left panel:

-Type the query and press Play button:
+Type the query and press the play button:

 .. image:: ../../../img/platform/manual/graphql-tutorial/graphql_query_perm_fail.png

-If you tried it, the query must have failed throwing an error like:
+Once you've tried it, the query must have failed throwing an error like:

 .. code-block:: json